11.6 Career Ladder After Texas CNA

 Test Your Knowledge

 A CNA applying to an LVN program wants to use work experience well.
-Which behavior best supports that career goal while protecting residents?
+Which behavior best supports that goal while protecting residents?

 A